-If you are an adults or older teen, you will thrive in our Arts Enrichment for Adults is an arts program designed for older teens and adults.
-You will learn how to express your inner self through sculpture, drawing, painting, ceramics, book making, photography and non-fiction writing.
+If you are an adults or older teen, you will thrive in our Arts Enrichment for Adults program!
+Express yourself through sculpture, drawing, painting, ceramics, book making, photography and non-fiction writing.
 Take note of the experienced and talented instructors we have enlisted for this endeavor.
 You will be motivated and inspired by their expertise, attention to detail, attention to you, and to your works of art.

 NOTE: Each student will choose one art or writing class for the duration of the program.
 If your first choice class is full at the time you register, we will assign you to your second choice preference.
 Register early!